 Due to the fundamental difference between chemical and microbial active substances, hazards arising from the use of either type of substance are not necessarily of the same nature.
-The inevitable distinction in their assessment is reflected by the separation of the data requirements laid down in Commission Regulation (EU) No 283/2013 (active substances) and Commission Regulation (EU) No 284/2013 (PPPs); Part A deals with chemical substances, whereas Part B is dedicated to microbial active substances.
-Likewise, the uniform principles for the evaluation and authorisation of plant protection products, Commission Regulation (EU) No 546/2011, are divided into a Part I for chemical products and a Part II for products containing microorganisms.
+The inevitable distinction in their assessment is reflected by the separation of the data requirements laid down in Commission Regulation (EU) No 284/2013 (PPPs); Part A deals with chemical substances, whereas Part B is dedicated to microbial active substances.
+Likewise, the uniform principles for the evaluation and authorisation of plant protection products, Commission Regulation (EU) No 546/2011, are divided into a Part I for chemical products and a Part II for products containing micro-organisms.

 Furthermore, SANCO/12545/2014 - rev.3 provides guidance on how to prepare a dossier for the (renewal of) approval of a microbial active substance.

 Formats of dossiers for zonal approval of microbial PPPs must be compliant with the current templates.